Implementing a Cardiac Screening Program: Should We Be Using an ECG?

 - Gersh BJ, Maron BJ, Bonow RO, et al. 2011 ACCF/AHA Guideline for the Diagnosis and Treatment of Hypertrophic Cardiomyopathy: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Developed in collaboration with the American Association for Thoracic Surgery, American Society of Echocardiography, American Society of Nuclear Cardiology, Heart Failure Society of America, Heart Rhythm Society, Society for Cardiovascular Angiography and Interventions, and Society of Thoracic Surgeons.
 J Am Coll Cardiol 2011;58:e212-60.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Novel Agents, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Novel Agents, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Athletes, Sports, Adaptation, Physiological, Aneurysm, Anxiety, American Heart Association, Arrhythmogenic Right Ventricular Dysplasia, Autopsy, Cardiomyopathy, Hypertrophic, Cicatrix, Defibrillators, Defibrillators, Implantable, Death, Sudden, Cardiac, Echocardiography, Electrocardiography, Hypertrophy, Left Ventricular, Genetic Testing, Gadolinium, Consensus, Long QT Syndrome, Out-of-Hospital Cardiac Arrest, Incidence, Midazolam, Parkinson Disease, Physicians, Primary Care, Prevalence, Prospective Studies, Reproducibility of Results, Registries, Physical Examination, Risk Factors, Penetrance, Retrospective Studies, Syncope, Wolff-Parkinson-White Syndrome